 Spend the night in Cody, WY—named after William Frederick “Buffalo Bill” Cody—and you’ll be well-positioned to get an early start along the spectacular Buffalo Bill Scenic Byway, which takes you right into Yellowstone.
 But first, tap into your inner-Cowboy (or gal) and snag a table at The Cody Cattle Company, before heading over to the Cody Nite Rodeo, which holds nightly rodeo action June – August.
 For a night cap, step back in time at the historic Irma Hotel.

 From Cody, it’s an incredibly scenic 50-mile drive to Yellowstone National Park’s East Entrance where your national park adventure awaits.
-Not sure how to make the most of your time in Yellowstone and Grand Teton?
-Check out this recommended itinerary: The Best of Yellowstone and Grand Teton if You Only Have a Week.

 Photos: Yellowstone National Park Geysers – James Kaiser; Old Yellowstone District in Casper, WY – Visit Casper; Hot Springs State Park – Acroterion/WikiCommons; Cody Nite Rodeo – Park County Travel Council